madzadev/memory-game/README.md

 # Memory Game

-Memory games comes in different forms and variations.

-I decided to go with traditional approach, where users have to remember the positions of the cards and open two exact images sequentially to score points.
+A memory game, where users have to remember the positions of the cards and open two exact images sequentially to score points.
 Once all the cards are opened user is victorious.

 I used Unsplash API to fetch images from their site.